pygame/pygame/doc/ref/sdlconstants.rst

 +-------------------+-------------------------------------------------------+

 The following constants are keyboard modifer states, used as bitwise combinations to check, whether they were hold down on keyboard input.
+They are used by the :func:`pygame2.sdl.keyboard.get_mod_state` and :func:`pygame2.sdl.keyboard.set_mod_state` functions.

 +-------------------+-------------------------------------------------------+
 | Constant          | Meaning and Value                                     |